Georgia’s Hands-Free Law: Is It Working?

 The Georgia Department of Public Safety says they’ve issued 8,306 citations for violating the Hands-Free Law since the law took effect July 1, 2018.

-Savannah car accident attorneys have ways to prove a driver was distracted and at fault for the collision by obtaining cell phone records, video footage, etc. However, it is important to know that what you do at the scene of the accident can significantly help your case.
+Attorneys have ways to prove a driver was distracted and at fault for the collision by obtaining cell phone records, video footage, etc. However, it is important to know that what you do at the scene of the accident can significantly help your case.

 - Seek medical attention first and foremost, if needed.